 Some of the questions ask if you’ve EVER had a particular condition; however, others inquire about a more recent time.
 Commonly, questions about the last couple of years of health history.

-Answering NO to a few or all the medical questions as specified on the applications is recommended.
+Answering “NO” to a few or all the medical questions as specified on the applications is recommended.

-If you answer YES to an inquiry, it can result in an instant decline for most carriers.
+If you answer “YES” to an inquiry, it can result in an instant decline for most carriers.
 This means you’re not qualified for any coverage, and there is no need to apply.

 Depending on state laws and specific carrier exceptions, it’s best to talk to one of our experts about the possibilities.

-Through the next sections, I’ll cover some examples of questions that exist in supplement applications.
+In the next sections, I’ll cover some examples of questions that exist in supplement applications.

 Small Health Problems May Result in Approval